ecs160ss12019/One/README.md

 Recreate the Asteroids game from the Atari-2600, using the processes learned in our software engineering class.

-# Yo this is the one with the Joystick

 # Members
 * Brian Coe, a CS major, enjoys video game and table-top RPGs, reading science